dwayne/elm-random-quote-machine/tutorial/step-05.md

 }
 ```

-Add the `has-color-transition` class to the quote box:
+And then, add the `has-color-transition` class to the quote box:

 ```elm
 viewQuoteBox quote color =